connxio/docs/docs/interaction/connxio-interaction-nuget.md

 ### Wrapping

 You may pass a ServiceBusConfig object with the Wrap-property set to true and WrapperType set to Json if you wish to automatically wrap your message in our Json Wrapper.
 However, you may also wrap your object yourself and pass no Config object.
 Remember to check your settings in the portal when using wrapper.

+:::caution Note
-Currently only the json-wrapper is available.
+Currently JSON based wrapper is the only one available.

 ### Handling

-When uploading to blob, the returned values are the Metadata for the blob and a SasUri for accessing the blob or passing it to a service bus handler.
+When uploading to blob, the returned values are the `Metadata` for the blob and a `SasUri` for accessing the blob or passing it to a service bus handler.
 This means that you may have granular control over the functionality and have multiple options for storage and message passing.
 E.g. instead of creating an integration that retrieves from blob, you can upload many files to your storage, then pass the SasUris to a Service Bus handler.
 This can be practical if you wish to keep your files in your storage, as using the Azure Storage adapter will delete the files stored in the original Storage Account.

 If you have already stored your data, you may retrieve a SasUri using the GetSasUri method.

 ## Message Config

-The MessageConfig-object allows you to control some parts of the flow.
-When using the config, it is required that it reflects your integration in the CX portal.
+The `MessageConfig` object allows you to control some parts of the integration flow.
+If you choose to use this configuration it must reflects your integration in the CX portal.
 When using the Wrapped functionality in CX, you may to set these values here and automatically wrap your message, or manually wrap it.
 This object only configures the message behaviour up to the point of sending it to Connxio.
 If you have not configured your Integration accordingly, your message might fail.
 E.g. setting the configuration with PureMessageSending to true, whilst sending normal messages in the CX Integration Configuration will fail, as there is no SasUri for the normal message pipeline to fetch the file.